raphavtorres/documentation/react_native/react_native_docs.md

 ```
 PS: Let it always running

-2. Import TailwindProvider and tailwind.json in the root of your app
+2. Import TailwindProvider and tailwind.json in the root of your App.jsx
 ```javascript
 import {TailwindProvider} from 'tailwind-rn';
 import utilities from './tailwind.json';
 ```

-3. Wrap the root of your app into TailwindProvider:
+3. Wrap the root of your App.jsx into TailwindProvider:
 ```javascript
 <TailwindProvider utilities={utilities}>
  <MyComponent/>